Yoasobi: Songwriting

-Other ventures

 Endorsements and collaborations

-Similar to other Japanese singers, Yoasobi's songs have been used in affiliation with various media, including anime series and films, advertisements, television shows, plays, events, and exhibitions.
-In June 2021, Uniqlo's T-shirt brand UT partnered with the duo to produce T-shirts with patterns inspired by their song's visuals.
+Similar to other Japanese singers, Yoasobi's songs have been used in affiliation with various media, including anime series and films, advertisements, television shows, events, video games, etc. In June 2021, Uniqlo's T-shirt brand UT partnered with the duo to produce T-shirts with patterns inspired by their song's visuals.
 To promote the collaboration, they held the free livestream concert Sing Your World at Uniqlo City Tokyo, Ariake and streamed via the duo's official YouTube channel on July 4, received 280,000 online viewers globally.
-Three months later in September, the duo was chosen as a mascot for the 59th Sendenkaigi Awards, an advertising award by Sendenkaigi.
-In July 2022, the duo partnered with Book Truck to launch a pop-up bookstore and café Tabi Suru Honya-san Yoasobi-gō: Books & Café, which was first launched at the Curry & Music Japan 2022 in the same month.
-In June 2023, Acecook's Super Cup 1.5x partnered with the duo to produce two special flavors for instant noodle, which are Ikura's salted tonkotsu and Ayase's spicy soy sauce.
+The collaboration returned in 2026 with T-shirts designed by Ai Nina, Gillochindox Gillochindae, Ryota Daimon, and Qingyi.
+In September 2021, the duo was chosen as a mascot for the 59th Sendenkaigi Awards.

+The duo partnered with Book Truck in July 2022 to launch a pop-up bookstore and café, Tabi Suru Honya-san Yoasobi-gō, which first debuted at Curry & Music Japan 2022 that same month.
+For the event, the duo supervised special curries: Ayase's "White Yama Curry" and Ikura's "Angel's Chicken Curry".
+In June 2023, Acecook's Super Cup 1.5x partnered with the duo to produce two special flavors for instant noodles, which are Ikura's salted tonkotsu and Ayase's spicy soy sauce.
+Since December 2023, Yoasobi and Suntory Draft Beer collaborated on numerous projects, such as a pop-up store at Shinagawa Station, limited screened beer cans, "Yoasobeer Project" commercials, etc. In 2024, the duo collaborated with character Pickles the Frog for special goods to celebrate Ayase's 30th birthday, and battle royale game PUBG: Battlegrounds for its emote.
+Sportswear brand Asics partnered with the duo for pop-up gallery, Just a Little Step, at Rayard Miyashita Park in November 2024, and launched collaborative products with the concept "Just a Little Step" in March 2026.

-Starting in December 2023, Yoasobi and Suntory Draft Beer collaborated on numerous projects, such as a pop-up store at Shinagawa Station, limited screened beer can, "Yoasobeer Project" commercials, etc. In 2024, the duo collaborated with Pickles the Frog for special goods to celebrate Ayase's 30th birthday, and battle royale game PUBG: Battlegrounds for the game's emote.
-Sportswear brand Asics partnered with Yoasobi for pop-up gallery Just a Little Step at Rayard Miyashita Park from November 1 to 10, and scheduled to launch collaborative products the next year.
-In April 2025, the duo was appointed as the brand ambassador for cosmetics brand Shu Uemura, and starred on the smartphone Samsung Galaxy S25 Ultra commercial, portraying performers being filming on the stage and featuring their song "Butai ni Tatte".
-Also in 2025, the duo collaborated with PlayStation and F. C. Real Bristol for a long-sleeve jersey to sell at the duo's concert in London and online in Japan, and Doublet for T-shirt and hoodie at Zozotown.
+In April 2025, the duo was appointed as the brand ambassador for cosmetics brand Shu Uemura, and starred on the smartphone Samsung Galaxy S25 Ultra commercial, portraying themselves being filming on the stage.
+In 2025–2026, the duo collaborated with PlayStation and cloth brand F. C. Real Bristol for a long-sleeve jersey for selling in-person at the duo's one-off concert in London and online in Japan, Zozotown and Doublet, and PlayStation and arcade Vaultroom for T-shirt and hoodie.
+In 2026, Yoasobi partnered with Apple Fitness+ to launch exercise playlists designed around the duo's songs, Overwatch for the characters' skins inspired by the duo's aesthetic, featuring ambient VFX, Kanji-inspired motifs, and dance emote, Taco Bell Japan for limited special Y-Burrito, Ultra Milk for a promotional campaign, and Line Friends for stickers.